shelbyd/shelbyd.github.io/_posts/2015-01-25-test_smells.md

 It would be a fool's errand to try to eliminate these patterns entirely from your codebase.
 So use them as design tools and keep a look out, knowing you can ignore them if you can convince someone else it's a good idea.

+Over the next few weeks, I'll be going deep into each smell.
+Complete with refactorings to fix the problems.
+Let's get to it!

 The Smells
 ----------